Pre-Barcoded Labware Reduces Labor and Streamlines Operations for a Large Repository

 After fully understanding their concerns and learning about their business processes, Computype proposed our READY Labware Services program.
 With this outsourcing service, Computype was able to provide the customer regular shipments of their specified labware pre-barcoded with Direct Mark technology to boost efficiencies and eliminate manual labeling from the researchers’ jobs.
 This was a gleaming success; not only did this solution put an end to manually applying pressure sensitive labels in-house, but the use of a Direct Mark 2D code on the container took up much less surface space, while still ensuring consistent and reliable identification through the workflow.

 The second component of the solution came from Computype’s partnership with glassware manufacturers.
 Because of this strong working relationship, we were able to directly procure the needed labware, ultimately saving the repository shipping expenses and paperwork, while decreasing turnaround times and streamlining the process.
 The customer’s willingness to modify their processes and place their trust in Computype enabled a solution that would most benefit their strategic goals.

 Computype was able to supply the customer with solutions to problems they never thought possible to remedy.
-In the less than six months from conception to implementation, the repository was receiving regular shipments of pre-barcoded vials packed in sequential order for ease of use.
+In the less than six months from conception to implementation, the repository was receiving regular shipments of pre-marked vials packed in sequential order for ease of use.
 This solution was completed on time, within budget, and integrated seamlessly into their current lab operation.